Barbayar/Sobremesa/README.md

 ## slunch
-slunch is a small social lunching service.
+slunch is a small social lunch service.
 You can use it in your company or organization to help people to socialize.

 ## Using
 ##### 1. Download